 Customer in Control – think of GDPR as an opportunity

 Customers are becoming increasingly aware of the inherent value in their data and expect to be able to choose when, how and with whom they transact.
-The legislative landscape is changing at the same time, driven by regulation such as GDPR, and creating a heightened responsibility for organisations when it comes to the collection, storage and use of customers' data.
+The legislative landscape is changing at the same time, driven by regulation such as GDPR, and creating a heightened responsibility for organizations when it comes to the collection, storage and use of customers' data.
 This poses significant challenges for many companies with high financial stakes.

 Shikko Nijland, CEO and Managing Partner at INNOPAY, explains: "Companies need to change their mind-set.
 The winners of tomorrow will be those who think from the position of their customers.
 You need to make sure that every product and every interaction is designed to allow the customer to control his or her data, because it is that data that defines the customer.
 More and more customers want to use their data elsewhere out of sheer convenience, privacy and benefit.
 And if companies really want to engage their customers, agreements are needed to allow data to be reused across multiple companies."